Cartusiensis/progate-WeatherApp/README.md

+# Weather App
-# This repository contain a practice material from Progate.
+This repository contain a practice material from Progate.

 A weather app is a mobile tool that provides users with up-to-date weather information, including current temperature, cloud cover, visibility, and wind speed, to help them plan their day.